Self Build on Exmoor

 How do I apply to the Register?

-You can apply online to join the register, or complete a paper form and send it to us.
+You can apply by completing the self build register form and sending it to us.
 Please note the above information which will help you complete the form.

-Can I appeal if I'm not considered not eligible for the Register?
+Can I appeal if it’s considered that I'm not eligible for the Register?

 Judgements on eligibility to join the register must be based on the information provided, and considered against the definition above.
-However if you do feel you have been assessed incorrectly, please contact ENPA.
+However if you do feel you have been assessed incorrectly, please contact Exmoor National Park Authority.

 What happens once I'm on the Register?

-ENPA will be able to consider the number and type of households on the Register as evidence around the interest in self-build.
+Exmoor National Park Authority will be able to consider the number and type of households on Parts 1 and 2 of the Register as evidence around the interest in self-build.

 How do I remove myself from the register?